 - Offshoring: outsourcing software development to an overseas-based agency

-- Outstaffing: hiring developers directly but who remain in the employ of the agency
+- Outstaffing: hiring developers directly but who remain in the employ of the development shop

 - Freelancers: hiring independent freelancers via platforms such as Upwork, Fiverr, etc.